shubham1o1/html-css/3. CSS Basics/README.md

     }
 ```
 - using h2 before # is optional.
 Just using # will allow you to style other element with the green-heading id.
-- id's are unique.
+- ids are unique.
 If you want multiple tags to have same styling use class.
 - using class
 ```css
     .green-heading{